rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

 **What problems can people have with their neighbours in a big city?**
 Noise or parking issues, but communication solves most.
 Crowded living spaces can amplify small annoyances into bigger disputes.
 Establishing clear boundaries early on helps maintain harmony.

+## Amenity

+**1. What amenities are available in the place where you live?**

+Sample Answer:
+"The place where I live has a variety of amenities.
+There's a local supermarket, a gym, and a few coffee shops nearby.
+We also have a park for outdoor activities and a public library, which I use often for reading.
+The transport system is quite convenient, with a bus stop just a short walk from my house."

+**2. Are there any new amenities in your local area?**

+Sample Answer:
+"Yes, recently a new shopping mall has opened not far from my place.
+It has a cinema, several new restaurants, and a large grocery store.
+It's been really convenient as it offers a lot of services under one roof, and it's become a popular spot for both locals and visitors."

+**3. What kind of amenities do you think are essential in a modern home?**

+Sample Answer:
+"In my opinion, essential amenities for a modern home include a reliable internet connection, a washing machine, and air conditioning, especially during hot weather.
+I also think a well-equipped kitchen is important, along with a comfortable living area for relaxation."

+**4. What amenities do you usually use in your neighborhood?**

+Sample Answer:
+"In my neighborhood, I often use the local park for jogging and relaxing.
+There’s also a coffee shop where I sometimes meet friends or work on my laptop.
+The supermarket is another essential I frequent for grocery shopping, and I also use the nearby bus stop for traveling around the city."

+**5. Have you ever been dissatisfied with the amenities provided in your city or town?**

+Sample Answer:
+"Yes, I have been dissatisfied with the public transport system in my city.
+Although there are bus routes, they are not very frequent, and sometimes they don’t arrive on time.
+This can be frustrating, especially during rush hour.
+I hope the city will improve the frequency and reliability of the buses in the future."

 ### Study
 #### Education and subjects.